Thraka/thraka.github.io/articles/how-to-apply-post-processing.md

 First, you'll need to compile your `.fx` shader using *2MGFX*, a free tool included in every MonoGame install.
 The default location for this is in the MonoGame MSBuild folder, located at `Program Files (x86)\MSBuild\MonoGame\Tools`.

+> [!NOTE]
-> Note: Make sure you're compiling for the correct platform, either DesktopGL or DirectX_11, otherwise your shader will not compile properly, or fail to load.
+> Make sure you're compiling for the correct platform, either DesktopGL or DirectX_11, otherwise your shader will not compile properly, or fail to load.

 Once this is done, you can include the compiled file as a resource in your assembly, as is done so [here,]([https://stackoverflow.com/questions/433171/how-to-embed-a-text-file-in-a-net-assembly](https://stackoverflow.com/questions/433171/how-to-embed-a-text-file-in-a-net-assembly)) and then load the effect from raw bytes, like so: